Winter Warm Up Sale 2018

-The National Constitution Center’s Winter Warm Up sale will run January 2 through March 31, 2017.
-For just $10 for adults (usually $14.50) and $7.50 for youth ages 6-18 (usually $11), visitors can experience the Center’s main exhibit, take in the live production of Freedom Rising in the all-new Sidney Kimmel Theater, view a rare copy of the Bill of Rights, and explore the nature of executive power under the Constitution and how various presidents have exercised it over time in the Powers of the President exhibit.
-The Winter Warm Up promotion is valid online only.
-Tickets must be purchased online and in advance of your visit to the Constitution Center.
+The National Constitution Center’s Winter Warm Up sale will run January 2 through March 31, 2018.
+For just $10 for adults (usually $14.50) and $7.50 for youth ages 6-18 (usually $11), visitors can experience the Center’s interactive main exhibit, the signature multimedia, theatrical performance of Freedom Rising presented in the Sidney Kimmel Theater, and the iconic Signers’ Hall.

 THE WINTER WARM UP PASS INCLUDES:

 • Signers' Hall

 • Constituting Liberty: From the Declaration to the Bill of Rights

 The National Constitution Center’s main exhibits include three attractions: Freedom Rising, a multimedia theatrical production; The Story of We the People, an interactive exhibit; and the iconic Signers’ Hall, with 42 life-size, bronze statues of the Founding Fathers.

 Begin your experience with this stirring live production that Justice Sandra O’Connor has called “the best 17-minute civics lesson the country.”
 Freedom Rising is a multimedia theatrical production with 360-degree projection, state-of-the-art sound and lighting, and a live actor who tells the story of the American quest for freedom.

 The Story of We the People